 We do not actively monitor your computer.
 The Support Utility only launches when you specifically request it, at which point it collects the data that will be submitted.
-Nothing at all is sent to Pixologic until you actually submit the report via the dedicated web page.
+Nothing at all is sent to Pixologic until you actually submit the report as an attachment to your Support Conversation.
 This means that you can opt out of the reporting system by simply not submitting any report.
 (We would be greatly appreciative if you did submit it, however!
 And of course there are some tickets where we will be unable to assist if you do not provide the report.)

 Also, the default report does not include any personal data whatsoever.
 Submitting a diagnostic report will not subscribe you to our newsletter or set you up to receive any other marketing emails.

 - Software version number